byeoon/WHUtils/README.md

 # WHUtils
-An advanced webhook manager for Discord.
-Visit the website at https://byeoon.github.io/WHUtils
+The online webhook manager for Discord.
+Visit the website at https://byeoon.github.io/WHUtils.
+This has also been ported as an Enmity plugin, check it out at https://github.com/byeoon/WebhookManager

 ## Features
 - Send messages through a webhook